Prerna1-k/Prerna1-k/README.md

 Main Class will have access to AbstractFcatory which will create objects for LoggerFactory and IOPerationFactory.
 This code will allow user to perform basic operations and give error/info about the same.
 This code is not supporting UI related changes.

+User will have to provide tyoe of operation to be  performed and the input numbers and then output is printed on success by logger class.

 **Output for Addition:**
 What operation is to be performed?Add
 Input 1:23